ManishRawat07/ManishRawat07/README.md

 - 🌱 Studying Masters of Science in Engineering Data Science at The University of Houston.
 - 👯 I'm interested in collaborating within the data science domain to redeem humanitarian issues.
 - 💬 Ask me about anything related to data science, machine learning, and AI.
-- 📫 How to reach me: Email: mrawat@cougarnet.uh.edu [LinkedIn](https://www.linkedin.com/in/manishrawat07/)
+- 📫 How to reach me: Email: mrawat@cougarnet.uh.edu or connect me on [LinkedIn](https://www.linkedin.com/in/manishrawat07/)

 ## Skills